Omomyidae: Characteristics

 Among primates, omomyids have a uniquely derived characteristic.
 This is the presence of an aphaneric (not visible or readily distinguishable, due to its position), or "intrabullar" (within the bullae), ectotympanic bone, connected to the lateral wall of the auditory bulla by an unbroken annular bridge.

 Classification

+The exact taxonomy of Omomyidae is contested, as many authors question if Omomyidae represents a real monophyletic group.
+These authors propose that "Omomyidae" should be split into 2 groups, Tarsiidae (including living tarsiers) for more derived large-eyed members and Anaptomorphidae for more basal small-eyed members.
+Despite this, Omomyidae is still oftentimes used in literature, and the subfamilies are arranged as follows.